 - Later stages: 500:1 Dilution.
 Spray onto leaves and fruits.
 It will take some personal experimentation depending on your local factors and plants used.
 Potatoes for example, don’t like fermented plant juice fertilizer at all.
 Most plants do thrive with it though.
 I find the 500:1 dilution to work better than the stronger 200:1.

-Before fertilizing your plants, you must dilute the green plant FPJ.
+Before fertilizing your plants with green plant FPJ, you must dilute it.

 - 1 part FPJ to 500 part of water